Vap0r1ze/inscrybe-with-friends/CONTRIBUTING.md

 # Contributing

 If you're looking to contribute, first: thank you very much ^^!
+Read below to get a feel of the codebase, and look at some [issues](https://github.com/Vap0r1ze/inscrybe-with-friends/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) for examples of things to help with.

+## Getting Started
+  1. Clone the repo
+  2. Install dependencies with `yarn`
+  3. Run the dev server with `yarn dev`
+  4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Technologies Used
   - **[Next.JS]** `both` &ndash; Backend framework built for react